Fallen Trooper Memorial Highway

 We all know why the chicken crossed the road, and it seems at least 250 of them knew as well on the morning of September 6, 2012.
 State Police and PennDOT were sent out to a section in Dunmore after receiving calls from drivers who spotted chickens running free and more than a dozen crates filled with chickens on the side of the Interstate.
 No one knows how the chickens got there, but it was more than likely a truck hauling chickens that somehow lost its load without the driver knowing.
 The Interstate was not closed because the chickens were resting off to the side of the travel lanes.
 PennDOT workers gathered and delivered them to the Griffin Animal Pond Shelter.

 A major rebuilding project began on October 29, 2013 between Exit 46 and the New York state line.
 Initial work entailed building crossovers to move traffic from the westbound lanes to the eastbound lanes and in Spring 2014, the rehabilitating work will begin.
 The project will include replacing the eastbound and westbound lanes, rehabilitating seven bridges, building a new bridge, rehabilitating five culverts, retaining wall, sanitary sewer work, new guiderail, drainage, and pavement markings.
-Work is expected to cost $66.4 million and finish in April 2016.
+Work cost $66.4 million and finished in April 2016.
 The primary need for this is the ongoing failure of the existing pavement due to alkali silica reactivity (ASR).
 ASR causes the pavement to deteriorate due to a reaction between the aggregate and cement that was used in the early 1970s during construction.
 The concrete can form a gel that may absorb water which expands and cracks the concrete.

 This Interstate has a twin on the other side of the country which runs between Portland, Oregon and Echo, Utah.